tigron/datetimepicker/README.md

 ## Installation

-Installation with bower:
+Installation with npm:

-  `bower install tigron-datetimepicker`
+  `npm install tigron-datetimepicker`

 include the following line in your project: